kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

 1.  <details>
     <summary>dev-webapp</summary>

-    Ensure that the pod 'dev-webapp' is immutable:
+    Ensure that the pod `dev-webapp` is immutable:

-    * This pod can be accessed using the 'kubectl exec' command.
+    * This pod can be accessed using the `kubectl exec` command.
 We want to make sure that this does not happen.
 Use a startupProbe to remove all shells before the container startup.
-Use 'initialDelaySeconds' and 'periodSeconds' of '5'.
+Use `initialDelaySeconds` and `periodSeconds` of `5`.
 Hint: For this to work you would have to run the container as root!
     * Image used: `kodekloud/webapp-color:stable` (We have already done this above)
     * Redeploy the pod as per the above recommendations and make sure that the application is up.